To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

 This automatic water dispenser has a gravity-feed design for dispensing the water for your pet without spilling or overflowing the dish.
-It holds three gallons of water, among the largest we found in our research (many others are only one gallon).
+Depending on your needs, you can choose between three bowl colors and four sizes ranging between .5 and 4 gallons of water.
+This is a fantastic gravity water dispenser for large dogs, as many other brands only offer 1 gallon.
+It comes with a charcoal filter installed and a Microban coating to prevent bacteria buildup in the bowl.
 If you’re away from home for long periods or have a thirsty dog, this water bowl is ideal for you.

 Pros | Cons |